 3. Submission Deadline

-You’ll need to clearly present important submission information so each vendor knows how and to whom they must submit for consideration.
+You’ll need to clearly mention important information related to the submission of the RFP so that each vendor knows how and where to submit their proposal for your consideration.

 “Please submit your proposal by [DATE, MONTH, YEAR], to [NAME] at [EMAIL ADDRESS].”

 It’s also a good practice to have a window within which proposers can contact your business with any questions before the final decision is made.

 “For clarifications, please contact [CONTACT NAME] at [EMAIL ADDRESS].
 All clarifications are to be made in writing before [DAY, MONTH, YEAR], [TIME] and shall form part of the eventual contract.”

 When you include a timeline in your marketing RFP, you eliminate any vendor who can’t work within your time frame.
 Each timeline typically marks the completion of project phases such as strategy, planning, and implementation.

 If your project is complex and you’re unsure of which dates to include, use estimates (noting that the deadlines are flexible).
 Alternatively, you can ask the bidder to provide an estimated time frame in their reply.
 However, be sure to guide them with a clear vision of how long each project should take.

 “Tenderers should provide a concise proposal of how they intend to consolidate and improve [COMPANY NAME]’s social media presence, including milestones, the timeline of implementation/phases, and related key performance indicators (KPIs) for each social media platform.”

 6. Objective/Marketing Goals